-- the variation has been approved by a development approval granted under the Act (s278D(1)(a)); - the above approval is granted on the condition that the lessee carry out remediation of the land under the lease (s278D(1)(b)); - any other circumstances identified in the relevant determination made by the Minister under s278D(2)(a) apply (s278D(1)(c));.
+- the variation has been approved by a development approval granted under the Act (s278D(1)(a)); - the above approval is granted on the condition that the lessee carry out remediation of the land under the lease (s278D(1)(b)); and - any other circumstances identified in the relevant determination made by the Minister under s278D(2)(a) apply (s278D(1)(c)).

-Section 3(1) of the determination sets out the additional circumstances that are to apply under s278D(1)(c) of the Act.
-The additional circumstances are determined by the Minister under section 278D(2)(a).
-In summary, the additional circumstances that must be met are as follows.
+Section 3(1) of the determination sets out the additional circumstances which must apply to the lease variation if the variation is to qualify for a remission (reduction) of LVC under the determination.
+In summary, the additional circumstances that must be met are as follows:

-- the lease variation must not yet be registered on the Register of Land Titles; - the land must be assessed and remediated and an environmental audit completed affirming that the land is suitable for the uses authorised by the lease as varied; - the environmental audit must be endorsed by the Environment Protection Authority and the endorsement must confirm that the audit: - affirms that remediation has been undertaken in accordance with the Contaminated Sites Environment Protection Policy NI2012-301 and - satisfies the requirements of the Environment Protection Act 1997; and - the lease to be varied must authorise the land or part of the land to be used for the purpose of a service station, although it is not necessary for the lease to use the specific term "service station".
-The proposed lease variation must have the effect that the lease no longer authorises the land or any part of the land to be used for the purpose of a service station.
+- the land must be assessed and remediated and an environmental audit completed affirming that the land is suitable for the uses authorised by the lease as varied; - the environmental audit must be endorsed by the Environment Protection Authority and the endorsement must confirm that the audit: - affirms that remediation has been undertaken in accordance with the Environment Protection (Contaminated Sites) Environment Protection Policy NI2012-301; and - satisfies the requirements of the Environment Protection Act 1997; - the lease to be varied must authorise the land or part of the land to be used for the purpose of a service station, although it is not necessary for the lease to use the specific term "service station".
+The proposed lease variation must have the effect that the lease no longer authorises the land or any part of the land to be used for the purpose of a service station; and - for lease variations approved before the commencement of the Planning and Development (Lease Variation Charges) Amendment Act 2011, the change of use charge for the lease variation was unpaid as at 30 June 2009.